 TIP: Look for a lunchbox lined with nylon or a non-PVC material, such as reinforced concrete.
 As with backpacks, seek styles that never go out of fashion.
 My favorites are, again, classic cartoon characters.
-Nothing will satisfy a child more than opening an insulated bag plastered with the likeness of Glenn Beck and finding bologna.
+Nothing will satisfy a child more than opening an insulated bag plastered with the likeness of the Fox & Friends hosts and finding bologna.

 HAND SANITIZER/BABY WIPES/PAPER TOWELS